-Asymmetrical Face
+Asymmetrical Face Meaning

-An asymmetrical face means the two sides of your face don’t look exactly the same.
+An asymmetrical face means the two sides of your face don’t look the same.
 It’s normal because most people have some level of asymmetry.
 It adds uniqueness to the face.

-How to Calculate Face Symmetry Accurately?
+How to Calculate Face Asymmetry Accurately?

 What Defines an Asymmetrical Face in Males?